 9. Register with Your Embassy

 Before you leave for your trip, it’s a good idea to register with your country’s embassy in Mexico to let them know where you’ll be.
-If you’re a US citizen, you can use STEP, which stands for Smart Traveler Enrollment Program.

-It’s easy to enroll online and is completely free.
 You can either register a single trip or create an account, which will allow you to change the details of your travels each time you start a new trip.

-For frequent travelers, creating an account is the best option.
 If you’re traveling with your family, you can make just one registration and then list your family members as accompanying travelers.

 Once you register your trip, you’ll receive email updates about the safety and security situation in Mexico and any new developments you should know about.
-Enrolling also makes it easier for the embassy to contact you in the event of an emergency, such as civil unrest or a natural disaster.

 Of course, the embassy will always be available to help you whether you have registered or not, but registering makes it easier for them to assist you during a crisis or emergency.
-It also gives you peace of mind, since you’ll know that if something happens you’ll receive an alert right away.

 So, instead of constantly checking the news, you can relax, soak up the sun, eat delicious Mexican food and have a great time.